msiemens/tinydb/docs/usage.rst

   read operations and writes data to disk every ``CachingMiddleware.WRITE_CACHE_SIZE`` write operations.
-- **ConcurrencyMiddleware**: Allows you to use TinyDB in multithreaded environments by using a lock on read and write operations making them virtually atomic.
+- **ConcurrencyMiddleware**: Allows you to use TinyDB in multithreaded environments by using a lock on read and write operations, making them virtually atomic.

 .. hint::